The Immuno-Oncology

 Drop your Query

 Apart from cancers, autoimmune systems have also gained special interest due to the ability of normal immune cells of the body to attack its cells.
-Accordingly, multiple projects are going on across the world to facilitate different studies including toxicity analysis, graft rejection studies, studies related to inflammation and allergies, drug development, etc.
+Accordingly, multiple projects are going on across the world to facilitate different studies including toxicity analysis, graft rejection studies, and studies related to inflammation, allergies, and drug development.

-Kosheeka has a range of primary immune cells including NK cells, dendritic cells, etc.; you just have to design and test treatments as part of your research and development.
+Kosheeka has a range of primary immune cells including NK cells, monocytes, macrophages, and dendritic cells.
+You just have to design and test treatments as part of your research and development.

 - Cytotoxic T cells